farant/catholic-3rd-millennium/README.md

 13. What is the purpose of the special powers that government has relative to other human systems?
 13.1.
-A government exists to mediate between its citizens and families as well as it can
+A government exists to mediate between its citizens and families as well as to
-      to protect them from the negative affects of fallen human nature, demonic corruption and to resolve disputes between individuals when these functions cannot be accomplished by any other human system.
+      protect them from the negative affects of fallen human nature, demonic corruption and to resolve disputes between individuals when these functions cannot be accomplished by any other human system.